ellakoa/postcard-poem/content/posts/carrots-and-sticks.md

   Milo dreamt of carrots raining down and reluctantly awoke to a snuffling sound.
-  Outside the window, munching carrot treats were magnificent creatures with hooved feet.
+  Outside the window munching carrot treats were magnificent creatures with hooved feet.

   Milo was in awe of the reindeer he saw